-➤ (Although the results were published), they were not shared. ✓
+\blacktriangleright (Although the results were published), they were not shared. \checkmark

-In the above example, the main clause is underlined and the dependent, 'subordinate' clause is (in brackets).
+In the above example, the subordinate clause is (in brackets) and the main clause is underlined.

-Like the main clause, the subordinate clause contains a subject ('the results') and a finite verb (were).
+Like the main clause, the subordinate clause contains a subject ('the results') and a phrase built around a finite verb (were published).
 However, it also has the word 'Although' attached to the beginning of it: